 Does this program give credit for life experience?

-No, not directly.
-However, the design and 3-6 credits awarded for the capstone course, a tangible project or research paper, often work or community related, will directly reflect the student's previously acquired skills, experience, and formal education.
+Not directly.
+However, the capstone course, a project or research paper that is often related to the student's employment or community work, may directly draw upon the student's previously acquired skills and experience, as well as his/her formal education.